The Australian Embassy in the Netherlands

 In 1945, after the end of the War, Australia established a representation (a legation) in the Netherlands itself under John Hood as the first Charge d'affaires.
 In March 1950, the Netherlands and Australia announced that they were to increase the status of their diplomatic missions.
 And in September 1950, Alfred T Stirling (a former Counsellor with the legation in London) was accredited as Australia's first Ambassador to the Netherlands.

-Since then, Australia has sent a further twenty Ambassadors to the Netherlands, most recently Dr Brett J Mason in 2015.
+Since then, Australia has sent a further twenty two Ambassadors to the Netherlands, most recently Ambassador Dr. Greg French in 2023.